 Running time: 2 hours and 50 minutes (same for both versions)

 Which edition do I need?

-The home study edition permits the purchaser to view or use the DVD an unlimited number of times in a personal and private capacity, e.g. private study.
+The home study edition permits the purchaser to view or use the video in a personal and private capacity, e.g. private study.

-In addition to the above, the group training edition permits the purchaser to view or use the DVD an unlimited number of times in a professional, public and/or group capacity.
+In addition to the above, the group training edition permits the purchaser to view or use the video in a professional, public and/or group capacity.